axelarnetwork/interchain-token-service/contracts/hedera/README.md

 ### Deploying with Initial Supply

-Initial supply is not supported when deploying a new Interchain Token on Hedera.
+Initial supply is currently not supported when deploying a new Interchain Token on Hedera.
 To receive tokens, an account needs to previously associate with the token, thus it cannot immediately receive tokens after creation.
+Associating an account using a smart contract [is not supported](https://hedera.com/blog/get-ready-for-the-updated-security-model-of-the-hedera-smart-contract-service-by-july-2023).

 However there is an [Automatic Token Associations](https://docs.hedera.com/hedera/core-concepts/accounts/account-properties#automatic-token-associations) feature in Hedera, which allows accounts to approve a number of automatic token associations (airdrops) without needing to explicitly associate with each token.
 The only way to reliably tell if an account can receive a new token is by reading the property for the account and checking if the value is `-1` (unlimited associations).